zicat/astatine/docs/streaming_operators/session_tumble_2_tumble_window_operator.md

 # Session Tumble 2 Tumble Window Operator

-The session tumble window operator is an eventtime-based streaming keyed operator that supports session-tumble windowing on the specified field.
+The session tumble window operator is an eventtime-based rowdata-type streaming keyed operator that supports session-tumble windowing on the specified field.

 ```sql
 <@template.udf_session_value />